jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.56 RasterHistogram

-Creates a histogram from raster values.
+Creates a histogram from raster values..

 *Parameters*: